hbowie/softdevbigideas/ideas/Build Great Teams.md

 However, when a small team is working together to achieve a common goal, and when they are committed to delivering working software within a short period of time, and when they are allowed to [self-organize][self-organizing], and when the idea of joint ownership of the software code is promoted, and when they agree on a definition of what it means to say they are "done" with a piece of software, then it turns out that the team itself is much more effective at enforcing common norms than is any outside agency.

+When considering team implementation, it would also be wise to consider the <a href="https://www.pagantuna.com/posts/agile-software-development-and-the-core-design-principles-for-teams.html" class="reflink" target="ref">Core Design Principles for Teams</a>, as defined by Nobel Prize Winner Elinor Ostrom and evolutionary biologist David Sloan Wilson.

 Another important team characteristic deserving of further emphasis is that of diversity.
 Research has demonstrated that teams with diverse perspectives and backgrounds tend to produce better results, even if the discussions within such a team tend to be a bit messier and less straightforward.

 <blockquote>